-The common house sparrow is the most familiar sparrow in the world, and its invasive nature often gives the word "sparrow" an unpleasant association.
-House sparrows aren't actually sparrows at all, but are a type of weaver finch, and fortunately there are many beautiful sparrows that can be attracted to bird-friendly backyards.
+The common house sparrow is the most familiar sparrow in the world, but its invasive nature often gives the word "sparrow" an unpleasant and unwelcome association.
+Fortunately, there are many beautiful native sparrows that can be attracted to bird-friendly yards.
 Birders who learn how to attract sparrows will gain a better appreciation of these sociable birds and all their positive characteristics.

 Why We Love Sparrows

 At first glance sparrows may seem to be no more than bundles of brown feathers, but while they are often camouflaged in earth tones, they have a subtle beauty and distinct markings.
 It can be a challenge for birders to learn how to identify sparrows properly, but with practice these little brown jobs will start to stand out.

 Sparrows are active, social birds that eat great quantities of weed seeds, making them true friends in the garden where they can provide natural weed control.
 Because most sparrows are ground-feeding birds, they readily clean up underneath feeders, removing spilled seed before it has the chance to rot or germinate, and ensuring that no edible seed goes to waste.

 There are many different types of sparrows that will visit yards.
 In North America and South America, the New World sparrows are members of the Emberizidae bird family, and sparrows that will readily visit bird-friendly yards include: